Digital media use and mental health: Noise-induced hearing loss

+Extended periods of screen use have been linked to poor posture, eye strain, and reduced physical activity, which may contribute to more serious health issues such as obesity, musculoskeletal pain, and even cardiovascular problems.
+Sedentary behavior, especially when combined with poor diet habits during screen time, increases the risk of long-term health complications.
+Also, blue light exposure from screens can disrupt sleep patterns, reducing sleep quality and affecting overall physical recovery.

 Assessment and treatment

 Rigorous, evidence-based assessment of problematic digital media use is yet to be comprehensively established.
 This is due partially to a lack of consensus around the various constructs and lack of standardization of treatments.
 The American Academy of Pediatrics (AAP) has developed a Family Media Plan, intending to help parents assess and structure their family's use of electronic devices and media more safely.
 It recommends limiting entertainment screen time to two hours or less per day.
 The Canadian Paediatric Society produced a similar guideline.
 Ferguson, a psychologist, has criticised these and other national guidelines for not being evidence-based.
 Other experts, cited in a 2017 UNICEF Office of Research literature review, have recommended addressing potential underlying problems rather than arbitrarily enforcing screen time limits.

 Different methodologies for assessing pathological internet use have been developed, mostly self-report questionnaires, but none have been universally recognised as a gold standard.
 For gaming disorder, both the American Psychiatric Association and the World Health Organization (through the ICD-11) have released diagnostic criteria.

-There is some limited evidence of the effectiveness of cognitive behavioral therapy and family-based interventions for treatment.
-In randomised controlled trials, medications have not been shown to be effective.
-A 2016 study of 901 adolescents suggested mindfulness may assist in preventing and treating problematic internet use.
-A 2019 UK parliamentary report deemed parental engagement, awareness and support to be essential in developing "digital resilience" for young people, and to identify and manage the risks of harm online.
-Treatment centers have proliferated in some countries, and China and South Korea have treated digital dependence as a public health crisis, opening 300 and 190 centers nationwide, respectively.
-Other countries have also opened treatment centers.
+There is limited evidence supporting the effectiveness of cognitive behavioral therapy and family-based interventions for treating problematic digital media use.
+Randomized controlled trials have not demonstrated the efficacy of medications for this purpose.
+A 2016 study involving 901 adolescents suggested that mindfulness techniques may help prevent and treat problematic internet use.
+A 2019 UK parliamentary report emphasized the importance of parental engagement, awareness, and support in fostering "digital resilience" among young people and in managing online risks.
+Treatment centers addressing digital dependence have grown in number, particularly in countries like China and South Korea, which have declared it a public health crisis and opened approximately 300 and 190 centers nationwide, respectively.
+Several other countries have also established similar treatment facilities.

 NGOs, support and advocacy groups provide resources to people overusing digital media, with or without codified diagnoses, including the American Academy of Child and Adolescent Psychiatry.

 A 2022 study outlines the mechanisms by which media-transmitted stressors affect mental well-being.
 Authors suggest a common denominator related to problems with the media's construction of reality is increased uncertainty, which leads to defensive responses and chronic stress in predisposed individuals.